cloudurable/kube-training/1-hello-kube/doc/PART_3.md

 Next, you create a manifest file that contains a **service** and a **deployement** definitions.

 The service specification creates a new **service** object named “hello-world”, which targets TCP port 8080 on any Pod with the app=hello-world label.
-The service tipe is NodePort that exposes the servicon each Node's IP at a static port.
+The service type is **NodePort** that exposes the service on each Node's IP at a static port.
 For some parts of your application (for example, frontends) you may want to expose a Service onto an external IP address, that’s outside of your cluster.You’ll be able to contact the NodePort Service, from outside the cluster, by requesting "NodeIP:NodePort".

-The deployment specification creates a single **pod** object named "hello-world", that uses our docker container previously created and uploaded to your docker hub "cloudurable/hello-kube:0.0.1".
+The deployment specification creates a single **pod** object named "hello-world", that uses our docker container previously created and uploaded to our docker hub "cloudurable/hello-kube:0.0.1".
 You will define the port that you will use "8080" and the commands that your pod will run "["java", "-jar", "/app.jar"]" when it is created.

 #### hello-world.yaml